foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-in-AppV2.md

 ```

 ## The prepare context for each part (\_preparePartContext)
-This operation is called as each part in the static PARTS objects is rendered
+This operation is called as each part in the `static PARTS` objects is rendered.
+It sets `context.tab` appropriately.
+If you have data that only relates to a single tab in your application (e.g. an html field that needs enriched), you may wish to do that here, rather than in the main `\prepareContext`

 ```js
   async _preparePartContext(partId, context) {